NSE Rule for SME IPO Sparks Debate: A Comprehensive Overview

 Conclusion

-The NSE’s new rule for SME IPOs represents a bold step towards enhancing transparency, investor protection, and market efficiency in the SME sector.
+At Mantraa Advisory, The NSE’s new rule for SME IPOs represents a bold step towards enhancing transparency, investor protection, and market efficiency in the SME sector.
 However, it also raises important questions about the balance between regulation and accessibility.

 As the debate continues, it will be crucial for the NSE to monitor the rule’s impact and make necessary adjustments to ensure that it supports the growth and sustainability of SMEs while protecting the interests of investors.